 Transoral robotic surgery: Robotic surgery offers a minimally invasive approach for patients undergoing radical tonsillectomy, base of tongue resection and supraglottic partial laryngectomy.
 Careful airway assessment at the conclusion of surgery identifies patients who need to remain intubated postoperatively.

 Head and neck cancer with reconstruction: History, physical examination and radiographic studies determine the extent of airway distortion; further evaluation focuses on coexisting medical disease and effects of prior chemoradiation therapy.
 Initial airway management may require awake intubation or tracheostomy.

-Workshop: The airway management workshop integrates lectures, training in the airway laboratory and clinical assignments related to adult and pediatric difficult airway assessment and management.
-In small group sessions residents learn difficult airway management techniques such as fiberoptic intubation, retrograde intubation, cricothyroidotomy and jet ventilation as well as application of the lighted stylet, intubating LMA, video laryngoscopes and other devices.
+Airway simulation: The airway simulation program integrates lectures and hands-on training focused on adult and pediatric difficult airway assessment and management.
+In small group sessions residents learn to apply supraglottic airway devices, fiberoptic intubation, retrograde intubation, cricothyroidotomy and jet ventilation.
+Instruction with a virtual reality bronchoscopy simulator provides realistic adult and pediatric fiberoptic intubation scenarios and examples of tracheobronchial lesions.
+The program concludes with an objective structured clinical examination to evaluate communication, judgement and technical skills in difficult airway situations.
 This is a good example of subspecialty simulation in a laboratory setting.
-The annual cadaveric workshop offers an additional opportunity to practice invasive airway management techniques.
+An annual cadaveric workshop offers further opportunity to practice invasive airway management techniques.

 Parwane Pagano, MD

 Assistant Professor of Anesthesiology at CUMC

 Director of Anesthesiology for Otolaryngology/Head and Neck Surgery